Plant trees for impact and help restore ecosystems around the world! Plant trees

 Trees come in all shapes and sizes, with some having amazing fun facts that inspire us, and others having incredible stories of survival against the backdrop of historic events.
 From the tallest types of trees in California to the largest canopies in India, let’s explore the oldest, tallest, and biggest trees in the world.
 Whether by merit of age, height, volume, or diameter, these are the rockstars of the tree world — and incredibly, many of them still have room to grow.

-They thrive in soils where other trees struggle to grow, their wood is extremely dense and full of resin, and they can lose up to 90% of their bark and still survive.
-With these adaptations, it’s no wonder Methuselah appears here as the oldest living tree.
+They thrive in soils where other trees struggle to grow, thanks to wood that is extremely dense and resinous, making them resistant to insects, fungi and other pests.
+With adaptations like these, it’s no wonder Methuselah appears here as the oldest living tree.

-The "Cypress of Abarqu", or Sarv-e Abarkuh, is an ancient cyprus tree (Cupressus sempervirens) that is located in the Iranian city of Abarkuh and is estimated to be between 4,000-5,000 years old.
+The "Cypress of Abarqu" is an ancient cyprus tree (Cupressus sempervirens) that is located in the Iranian city of Abarkuh and is estimated to be over 4,000 years old.
 This would likely make it the oldest tree in Asia.
-The cyprus is a particularly notable tree in Iranian history and culture, and appears in Iranian poetry and carvings in Persepolis, the ceremonial capital of the ancient Achaemenid Empire, as a symbol of life and beauty.
+Cyprus is a particularly notable tree species in Iranian history and culture, and appears in Iranian poetry and carvings in Persepolis, the capital of the ancient Achaemenid Empire.

-The origins of the tree, also known as the "Zoroastrian Sar", remains uncertain.
-Legend has it that the ancient prophet Zoroaster planted the tree while traveling and spreading his teachings.
+The origins of the tree, also known as the "Zoroastrian Sarv", remain uncertain.
 An ancient figure, the Cypress of Abarqu rises above many others to make it onto our list of the oldest trees in the world.

 Pando, also known as the "Trembling Giant", is a clonal colony of quaking aspen (Populus tremuloides) that spans 106 acres of Southern Utah's Fishlake National Forest.
 What is clonal colony?
 Unlike the other entries on this list, Pando is not one singular trunk with branches, but instead many biologically identical trunks with a shared root system.